INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

 ##### Progress

-The CODIIGE has carried out a preliminary study of high-value datasets to be made available for re-use according to Commision Implementing Regulation (EU) 2023/138 of 21 December 2022 laying down a list of specific high-value datasets and the arrangements for their publication and re-use.
+The CODIIGE has carried out a preliminary study of **high-value datasets (HVD)** to be made available for re-use according to [Commission Implementing Regulation (EU) 2023/138 of laying down a list of specific high-value datasets and the arrangements for their publication and re-use](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32023R0138).

-Almost all datasets (99 %) are available for re-use under the conditions of the Creative Commons BY 4.0 licence, or any equivalent or less restrictive open licence allowing for unrestricted re-use.
-Those datasets are accessible through their metadata in the CODSI catalogue and CODSI has 80 download services that allow access to the datasets.
+All datasets (100 %) are available for re-use under the conditions of the Creative Commons BY 4.0 licence, or any equivalent or less restrictive open licence allowing for unrestricted re-use and their metadata elements set out in the Annex to Regulation (EC) No 1205/2008.
+Those HVD are accessible through their metadata in the [Official Catalogue of Inspire Data and Services (CODSI)](https://www.idee.es/csw-codsi-idee/srv/spa/catalog.search#/home).

 ### Functioning and coordination of the infrastructure <a name="functioning"></a>